aofarrel/myco/doc/qc_and_filtering.md

 TODO

 ### VCF to diff
 The site-specific filtering of VCF-to-diff informs the sample-level filtering.
-If too many of a sample's sites are masked for having coverage below `diff_min_cov_per_site`, the entire sample will be throw out instead.
-"Too many" is defined as float `diff_max_low_cov_pct_per_sample`, where 0.5=50%.
-You can effecitvely turn off this filter by setting `diff_max_low_cov_pct_per_sample` to 1.01 or higher.
+If too many of a sample's sites are masked for having coverage below `diff_min_site_coverage`, the entire sample will be throw out instead.
+"Too many" is defined as float `diff_max_pct_low_coverage`, where 0.5=50%.
+You can effecitvely turn off this filter by setting `diff_max_pct_low_coverage` to 1.01 or higher.

 ### Tree Nine
 myco_cleaned does not support VCF-to-diff's ability to filter out samples based on having too many low coverages sites, so it technically does that filtering in Tree Nine instead.
 It's the same filter, just done in a different task.
 To avoid redundancy, myco_raw and myco_sra do not allow the user to attempt to do this filtering in Tree Nine, since for them it's already being done earlier.